 - 1. This Environmental Review is based on the project study area that was entered.
 The report must be updated if the project study area, location, or the type of project changes. - 2.
 This is a preliminary environmental screening tool.
 It is not a substitute for the potential knowledge gained by having a biologist conduct a field survey of the project area.
 This review is also not intended to replace environmental consultation (including federal consultation under the Endangered Species Act), land use permitting, or the Departments review of site-specific projects. - 3.
 The Departments Heritage Data Management System (HDMS) data is not intended to include potential distribution of special status species.
 Arizona is large and diverse with plants, animals, and environmental conditions that are ever changing.
 Consequently, many areas may contain species that biologists do not know about or species previously noted in a particular area may no longer occur there.
 HDMS data contains information about species occurrences that have actually been reported to the Department.
 Not all of Arizona has been surveyed for special status species, and surveys that have been conducted have varied greatly in scope and intensity.
 Such surveys may reveal previously undocumented population of species of special concern. - 4.
-HabiMap Arizona data, specifically Species of Greatest Conservation Need (SGCN) under our State Wildlife Action Plan (SWAP) and Species of Economic and Recreational Importance (SERI), represent potential species distribution models for the State of Arizona which are subject to ongoing change, modification and refinement.
+Arizona Wildlife Conservation Strategy (AWCS), specifically Species of Greatest Conservation Need (SGCN), represent potential species distribution models for the State of Arizona which are subject to ongoing change, modification and refinement.
 The status of a wildlife resource can change quickly, and the availability of new data will necessitate a refined assessment.